Frequently Asked Admissions Questions

 Visit the Academic Majors web site.

-Currently there are about 500 international students from 78 different countries studying at the University of Maine.
+Currently there are about 600 international students from more than 80 different countries studying at the University of Maine.
 The top five countries represented are: The Peoples Republic of China, Canada, Saudi Arabia, Brazil and India.

-The estimated annual expenses for an undergraduate, international student is approximately $42,000 USD.
+The estimated annual expenses for an undergraduate, international student are approximately $44,149 USD.
 This amount includes tuition, university fees, health insurance, books and supplies, room and board, and personal expenses.
 View our Estimated Costs